rse/thenable/README.md

 Although (thanks to UMD) also usable in a stand-alone fashion in AMD, CommonJS and Browser environments, **Thenable** is primarily intended for embedding into dependency-free libraries and frameworks.
-Hence, it is neither published to the Node NPM registry nor to the Bower registry.
+Hence, it intentionally is neither published to the Node NPM registry nor to the Bower registry.
 Instead, please download the raw [thenable.min.js](https://raw.githubusercontent.com/rse/thenable/master/ thenable.min.js) and include it verbatim into your library/framework.